-The candidate’s work must be a significant research contribution to biomathematics.
-One key paper must be cited as evidence of the contribution, though a body of papers may be discussed in the nomination.
-The qualifying key paper must have been published in English in a peer-reviewed journal or conference proceedings in the three calendar years prior to the year of the award.
-Moreover, either the recipient must be a graduate student or the paper’s publication date must be no more than three calendar years later than the year in which the author received the PhD or equivalent degree.
+The nominee's work must be a significant research contribution to biomathematics.
+At least one of the papers containing this work must be published in English in a peer-reviewed journal or conference proceedings bearing a publication date within the three calendar years prior to the year of the award.
+Moreover, either the recipient must be a graduate student or the paper’s publication date must be no more than three (3) calendar years later than the year in which the author received the PhD or equivalent degree.
 The overlap in publication eligibility periods is intended to ensure that no candidate will fail to be considered due to the nomination deadline.
-The committee may consider exceptions to the three-years-from PhD rule, for career interruptions or delays occurring, e.g., for child bearing, child rearing, or elder care.
+The committee may consider exceptions to the three-years after PhD rule, for career interruptions or delays occurring, e.g., for child bearing, child rearing, or elder care.
 The award can be received only once in a lifetime.

 For the 2022 award, the paper must have been published between the dates of January 1, 2019 - December 31, 2021 The candidate must have been awarded their PhD no earlier than 2016 or be a current graduate student.

 Read the full prize specifications.

 See all prizes with open calls for nominations.